 You have the right to be asked and to give Augsburg your permission to disclose personally identifiable information contained in your education records, except to the extent that FERPA and the regulations regarding FERPA authorized disclosure without your permission.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate education interests.
-A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees, or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
+A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees, or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.

 Right to Withhold Disclosure of “Directory Information”

-FERPA uses the term “Directory Information” to refer to those categories of personally identifiable information that may be released for any purpose at the discretion of Augsburg College without notification of the request or disclosure to the student.
+FERPA uses the term “Directory Information” to refer to those categories of personally identifiable information that may be released for any purpose at the discretion of Augsburg University without notification of the request or disclosure to the student.
 Under FERPA you have the right to withhold the disclosure of the “Directory Information” listed below.
 Please consider very carefully the consequences of any decision by you to withhold “Directory Information.”
-Should you decide to inform Augsburg College not to release “Directory Information,” any future request for such information from persons or organizations outside of Augsburg College will be refused.
+Should you decide to inform Augsburg University not to release “Directory Information,” any future request for such information from persons or organizations outside of Augsburg University will be refused.

 “Directory Information” includes the following:

 - the student’s name (legal first and last name, preferred first name)